 If an allocation of parental responsibilities order is already in place, how can I get it changed?

-Generally, the judge will not change an order concerning parenting time that substantially changes the parenting time as well as changes the party with whom the child lives a majority of the time unless:
+Generally, the judge will not change an order that substantially changes the parenting time and changes with which parent the child lives a majority of the time unless:

 - there are new facts that have come up since the prior order that the judge did not know about;

 - a change has occurred in the circumstances of the child or the party with whom the child lives the majority of the time; and